A complex man with a complex career, Thomas Cromwell tends to defy the efforts of

 teaching at St. Andrew’s and Durham universities, he was appointed to the Chair of History at the University of Wales,

-of Sheffield where the Project was based and which was completed in 2011.
+of Sheffield Humanities Research Institute and was completed in 2011.
 He is an Honorary Member of the University of Oxford,

 History Faculty.
 David Loades is

 a Fellow of the Royal Historical Society, Fellow of the Society of Antiquaries, Vice-President of the Navy Record Society